miniwdl-ext/miniwdl-omics-run/README.md

 This zips up [the specified WDL](https://raw.githubusercontent.com/miniwdl-ext/miniwdl-omics-run/main/test/TestFlow.wdl), registers it as an Omics workflow, validates the given inputs, and starts the workflow run.

 The WDL source code may be set to a local filename or a public HTTP(S) URL.
 The tool automatically bundles any WDL files imported by the main one.
 On subsequent invocations, it'll reuse the previously-registered workflow if the source code hasn't changed, or add a new workflow version if it has.
-(Before Omics had workflow versioning, this tool appended a content digest to the workflow name; that behavior can be restored with `--legacy-workflow-name`.)

 The command-line interface accepts WDL inputs using the `input_key=value` syntax exactly like [`miniwdl run`](https://miniwdl.readthedocs.io/en/latest/runner_cli.html), including the option of a JSON file with `--input FILE.json`.
 Each input File must be set to an existing S3 URI accessible by the service role.